JuanNotFound/JuanNotFound/README.md

-## Hi there 👋

 <h1 align="center">Hi 👋, I'm Juan Esteban</h1>
-<h3 align="center">🇺🇸 I am currently a Software Engineering student from Spain.
+<h3 align="left">🇺🇸 I am currently a Software Engineering student from Spain.
 I have a lot of curiosity about backend, network, and deployment projects, which you can see on my profile!
 Feel free to take a look. 🇪🇸 Actualmente soy estudiante de Ingeniería de Software en España.
 Tengo mucha curiosidad por los proyectos de backend, redes y despliegue, ¡que puedes ver en mi perfil!
 No dudes en echar un vistazo.</h3>

 - 🌱 I’m currently learning **Spring and GO**

 - 👨‍💻 All of my projects are available at [https://github.com/JuanNotFound](https://github.com/JuanNotFound)

-<h3 align="left">Connect with me:</h3>
 <p align="left">
 </p>